Banco Chinchorro Biosphere Reserve (Mexico)

 Banco Chinchorro Biosphere Reserve

-Corals characterize the area and form a circular strip made up of coral islets, which constitute the morphological structure of Banco Chinchorro.
+Corals characterize the area and form a circular strip of coral islets, which constitute the morphological structure of Banco Chinchorro.
 Due to this coral topography and the irregular submarine topography and orientation, a great diversity of habitats co-exist.
 Some 95 coral species have been inventoried.

 The transition area encompasses the fishing village, home to the 90 human inhabitants of the Biosphere Reserve along the mainland coast, who live in stilt houses about 60 to 100 m (200 to 330 ft) offshore to circumvent local regulations forbidding private construction.